ataraxialinux/ataraxia/README.md

 # Contact with me

 If you want give to me some ideas, please welcome: nagakamira@gmail.com

+# Help me to contribute

+If you want to help me with development, please welcome: https://github.com/protonesso/janus